-Weaver is a relatively common surname, like many surnames that are derived from occupations, such as Smith, Baker and Fletcher.
+Weaver is a relatively common surname, like many derived from occupations, such as Smith, Baker and Fletcher.
 I can trace my forebears back eight generations to Weavers living as farming folk in Herefordshire and along the Welsh border in the mid seventeenth century.

 T H E M O V I N G F I N G E R W R I T E S A N D H A V I N G W R I T M O V E S O N . . .